-Brief Description Assessment Requirements Unit 1 Number - Money and financial mathematics Patterns and Algebra and Chance Formative Assessment: What do you know?
-Problem Solving and Modelling Task Summative Assessment: Examination Unit 2 Number and Patterns and Algebra - Linear and Non-linear Relationships Formative Assessment: What do you know?
-Summative Assessment: Examination Unit 3 Measurement, Using units of measurement and Geometric reasoning, Statistics - Data representation and interpretation Formative Assessment: What do you know?
-Summative Assessment: Examination Unit 4 Preparation for Senior General -Simple/Compound Interest, Solving Equations, Volume and Surface Area Essential - Data and Statistics Formative Assessment: What do you know?
+Brief Description Assessment Requirements Unit 1 Patterns and Algebra, Chance and Geometry Formative Assessment: What do you know?
+Problem Solving and Modelling Task Summative Assessment: Examination Unit 2 Measurement, Geometry and Patterns and Algebra Formative Assessment: What do you know?
+Summative Assessment: Examination Unit 3 Number and Patterns and Algebra Formative Assessment: What do you know?
+Summative Assessment: Examination Unit 4 Preparation for Senior General - Number and Financial Management Essential - Data and Statistics Formative Assessment: What do you know?
 Summative Assessment: General - Examination Essentials - Problem Solving and Modelling Task